akshay-rajan/notes/ICP.md

 | Term | Meaning |
 |---|---|
-Actor|A process with an encapsulated state, which communicates with other running actors, through asynchronous messages. |
+Actor|A process with an encapsulated state, which communicates with other running actors, through asynchronous messages.
+Motoko uses actor-based programming model.|
 Agent|Library used to make calls to the IC public interface. e.g. JavaScript, Rust|
 Canister | A type of smart contract used in IC.
 Types: Backend canister, frontend canister, Custom canister.
 Cycles|Unit of measurement used for resource consumption by a canister.|